scikit-sparse/scikit-sparse/doc/cholmod.rst

   :math:`A` become available incrementally (e.g., due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
-* Convenience functions for calculating the determinant of a matrix that has been factored, and its inverse.
+* Convenience functions for computing the (log) determinant of the matrix that has been factored.
+* A convenience function for explicitly computing the inverse of the matrix that has been factored (though this is rarely useful).

 Quickstart
 ----------